New Mexico: Statehood

-In the 21st century, employment growth areas in New Mexico include electronic circuitry, scientific research, information technology, New Mexican casinos, art of the American Southwest, food, film, and media in Albuquerque.
+In the 21st century, employment growth areas in New Mexico include electronic circuitry, scientific research, information technology, casinos, art of the American Southwest, food, film, and media, particularly in Albuquerque.
 The state was the founding location of Micro Instrumentation and Telemetry Systems, which led to the founding of Microsoft in Albuquerque.
-Intel maintains their F11X in Rio Rancho, the company HP Inc. maintains an IT center there.
-New Mexico's culinary scene became recognized and is now a source of revenue for the state.
+Intel maintains their F11X in Rio Rancho, which also hosts an IT center for HP Inc. New Mexico's culinary scene became recognized and is now a source of revenue for the state.
 Albuquerque Studios has become a filming hub for Netflix, and it was brought international media production companies to the state like NBCUniversal.

+The COVID-19 pandemic was confirmed to have reached the U.S. state of New Mexico on March 11, 2020.
+On December 23, 2020, the New Mexico Department of Health reported 1,174 new COVID-19 cases and 40 deaths, bringing the cumulative statewide totals to 133,242 cases and 2,243 deaths since the start of the pandemic.